 Making things comfortable

-Before you check your kitten over, choose somewhere she feels comfortable – like your lap or on a bed.
-While you’re examining her, be as gentle as you can, and use lots of soft, reassuring words.
+Before you check your kitten over, choose somewhere they feel comfortable – like your lap or on a bed.
+While you’re examining them, be as gentle as you can, and use lots of soft, reassuring words.

 Breathing and abdomen

 Listen to your kitten’s breathing, making sure that it's regular and not strained in any way.
-Very gently, run your hands along her sides, checking for anything that seems unusual.
+Very gently, run your hands along their sides, checking for anything that seems unusual.

 Ears and eyes